ash47/LoadHelper/README.md

  - Copy `scripts/vscripts/lib/loadhelper.lua` into your `scripts/vscripts/lib` folder
  - Open your `scripts/vscripts/addon_game_mode.lua`
   - Add `require('lib.loadhelper')` anywhere in the gloabal scope of the file (if not sure, just put it at the very top of the file)

+###Stat Collection###
+ - If you have the [stat collection module](http://getdotastats.com/#d2mods__guide) installed, three new stats will be available:
+  - **loadHelper:** This will be true if the module successfully loaded
+  - **loadHelperQuit**: This will be true if the Cancel Lobby button was used to close the lobby
+  - **loadHelperTime**: This represents the total time, in second, it took from when the module first paused the game (when the host loaded), to when everybody was fully connected to the game.
+If the host chooses to pause the match again after everyone has connected, this extra pause time will NOT be counted.